aleplante/ES_1_Avatar-Generator/README.md

 # ES_1_Avatar Generator
- A funny-punky avatar generator based on Chaos, made as first approach to JS
+ A funny-punky avatar generator based on Chaos, made as first approach to JS.